sadoha/k8s/README.md

 ### Prerequisites

 This is an example of how to list things you need to use the Ansible scripts.
-* Minimum two virtual machines with Ubuntu
+* Minimum two virtual machines with Ubuntu, but the current scripts are for one control-plane node and two workers.
 * [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)

 ## The Ansible scripts overview